gatblau/neus/lib/docs/variables.md

 ## CI Tools

 Some of the following variables are only applicable to silver or gold blueprints.

 Note: see the `upv_ec2.yml` file for AWS EC2 options.

 ### Group Variables

-#### All
+#### All Nodes

 | parameter | required | default | choices | comments |
 |--------|--------|--------|--------|--------|